 The OT program is four semesters in length (fall, spring, fall, spring) plus six months of full-time fieldwork in hospitals, schools, or health clinics.
 Attendance is not required during the summer between the two academic years.
 Thus, the program can be completed in as little as 28 calendar months (with a three-month long summer off).

 OT students are divided into small sections of 5-6 students, with each section supervised by an experienced OT clinician.
 Students are assigned clients, both adult and pediatric, who require evaluation and treatment for a variety of occupational limitations.
 After an early semester orientation period students conduct the evaluations themselves, under the supervision of their clinical instructors.
 The students compose an intervention plan and, with the approval of their instructor, implement that plan over the course of a 10-week period.
 Client progress is closely monitored during that time, and adjustments are made to the plan as indicated.
 Re-evaluation, writing a discharge summary and a home recommendation plan are learning activities that close out the semester.

 OT and PT students perform consultation assignments that require interaction in each other's clinical courses.
 OT and PT students complete a wheelchair prescription assignment together.
 They usually also interview each other for a scope of professional practice assignment in their first semester.
-OT and PT students become involved in each other research projects on occasion.
+OT and PT students become involved in each other's research projects on occasion.
 The respective student organizations (SOTA and SPTA) also hold joint events.

 Part-time study is not recommended, although it is possible, with the approval of the OT faculty.
 You must fill out a petition, including the exact planned course of study over (usually) three academic years.